isibner/Sentry/README.md

 1. It was difficult to extend TodoBot to track other source-code-level issues, such as ignored tests.
 2. TodoBot was tied to GitHub, and could not easily be modified to support other Git hosts, such as BitBucket, GitLab, or Stash.

-Sentry solves these problems by providing a plugin API. **Source plugins** are used to represent remote Git sources: GitHub is supported (in public and private flavors), and BitBucket/GitLab support are coming soon. **Service plugins** represent ways to process code received from a source provider, and can be reused across many different Git sources.
-The Sentry app acts as an intermediate layer between source providers and services, listening to the source providers and running the active services for each repo when the data changes.
+Sentry solves these problems by providing a plugin API. **Source plugins** are used to represent remote Git sources: GitHub is supported (in public and private flavors), and BitBucket/GitLab support are coming soon. **Service plugins** represent ways to process code received from a source, and can be reused across many different Git sources.
+The Sentry app acts as an intermediate layer between sources and services, listening to the sources and running the active services for each repo when the data changes.

 ![Sentry architecture diagram](https://docs.google.com/drawings/d/1T4fILw5CzybzsWGTqvf85UDYSr69ShZOT4TGyaQYMnQ/pub?w=720&h=540)